 Notes: Subsectors include all subsectors committed.
-Where partial commitments are very detailed, they have not been mentioned
+Where partial commitments are very detailed, they have not been mentioned providers.

-As is evident from Table 13, Japan has made more liberal commitments than India in general.
-Across modes, mode 4 remains unbound for both countries indicating that there is no liberalization with regard to movement of service providers.
 In mode 3, India has attached conditions to foreign participation through commercial presence.
 The important aspect to note is that for the sectors discussed earlier, the commitments made are for the most part liberal, with few or no limitations imposed.
-This implies that if the two countries take the bilateral opportunities forward through investment, movement of professionals and collaborations, in most services, the CEPA would not pose a legal impediment to the process.
+This implies that if the two countries take the bilateral opportunities forward through investment, movement of professionals and collaborations, in most services, the CEPA would not pose as a legal impediment to the process.
 There would be some limitations on FDI in certain services but in areas like computer and related services or construction and engineering services, the commitments are very liberal.
 Thus, obstructions to market access would not be legally tenable in such services, unless covered under the limitations inscribed in the schedules.